Community Transitions

 Please note all requirements must be met to be eligible for this program.

-If you meet these qualifications and would like help moving back to community living, please call 714-621-3300 or complete the (DMC Skilled Nursing Facility Referral Form (formsite.com)
+If you meet these qualifications and would like help moving back to community living, please call 714-621-3300 or complete DMC’s referral form by selecting Dayle McIntosh Center and Community Transition Services:

 Who Can Make a Referral?